 To fix this work some at the house (Outside) and if it’s not coming along, just kneel down and have them put their hand on your shoulder for balance so that you can take their foot with your hand and help them follow through the correct way.
 If you have any questions you can buy some private individual lessons and have the trainer work on it and show you.
-Or you can also check out our online courses which will show several different ways to work on the skills.
+You can also check out my online courses which will show several different ways to work on the skills.

 Older players (ages 10 – adult)

 Shooting or Long Passes – Most players are more comfortable with using their laces/top of the foot to strike or, if they are not, they end up bending the ball on accident which for a right footed player the ball will go to the left every time.
 The reason is because of the mechanics and place of the ball and plant foot as the connection happens.

 Learning exact parts of the foot to use